Fine-Context Shadow Detection using Shadow Removal: Experimental and Results

 \subsection{Quantitative Results}

 In Table \ref{quanres}, we summarize the results of our experiments.
 It can be observed from this table that our methods are observed to perform the best across all 3 datasets.
 We note that overall MTMT-Net \cite{chen2020multi} and DSDNet \cite{zheng2019distraction} are the second best performing methods.
-However, MTMT-Net uses an additional 3424 shadow images for training in a semi-supervised learning setup.
-We also use an additional 1330 shadow free images for training R2D however it is significantly less than the number of images used for training MTMT-Net.
-So, it is not fair to compare MTMT-Net on the same scale with our method.
-Even then, our method R2D performs better than MTMT-Net across all datasets.
 When compared to DSDNet, our method has an 8.30 \%, 8.69 \%, 22.11 \% improvement in terms of BER on the UCF, SBU and ISTD datasets, respectively.
 We also calculate the mean BER across all datasets where we achieve an improvement of 10.68 \%, 4.3\% over DSDNet and MTMT-Net, respectively.
 In addition, we also conducted an experiment using the residuals as the shadow segmentation masks as explained in Section~\ref{intro}.
 The performance was not even comparable with any of the baseline methods as the BER on the ISTD dataset was 27.32.